LaurenPaviot/Pearl-Theme/README.md

-# Pearl Theme
+# README
- A minimalist theme for code all day without, yes, destroying the eyes.
+This minimalist theme was created for code all day without, yes, destroyings eyes.

+do the work and take care of yourself